FrancesCoronel/personal-website-v3/content/podcast/episode-format.md

 7. Once the episode is published, share on social media & celebrate 🎉
 8. If you want, you can also buy swag for yourself or friends & family 🛒

+## Action Items

+1. Send me the SVG file of your avatar created from the generator 🖼️
+2. Send me a high-res photo of yourself 📸
+3. Make a copy of the Tech Queens Podcast Template using Google Docs and share it with me 📝
+4. Share on social media so more women of color can learn about this podcast 💬

 ## Before

 ### 1. Connect on LinkedIn